[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 Debug Terraform

-Debugging and logging are the lifeline of developers when it comes to troubleshooting any kind of issue.
-If something has failed in a production environment, developers always look for the application logs which can give them the type, cause, and time of the error.
+Debugging and logging are the lifelines of developers when troubleshooting any issue.
+If something fails in a production environment, developers always look to the application logs, which can provide the type, cause, and time of the error.

 The exact same principle is also followed when debugging the Terraform script.
-Terraform projects can grow very quickly when worked on by multiple teams.
+Terraform projects can grow very quickly when multiple teams work on them.
 If you do not have a proper logging setup for troubleshooting, the project team will have a very difficult time troubleshooting and debugging.

 In this article, we will focus on the commonly followed practices for debugging Terraform Projects.